samscott89/draft-sullivan-cfrg-hash-to-curve/draft-sullivan-cfrg-hash-to-curve.md

 Probabilistic constructions of Hash, e.g., the MapToGroup function described by Boneh et al.
 {{BLS01}}.
 Their algorithm fails with probability 2^I, where I is a tunable parameter that one can control.
-Another variant, dubbed the "Try and Increment" approach, was described by Burns et al. {{ECOPRF}}.
+Another variant, dubbed the "Try and Increment" approach, was described by Boneh et al. {{BLS01}}.
 This function works by hashing input m using a standard hash function, e.g., SHA256, and then checking to see if the resulting point E(m, f(m)), for curve function f, belongs on E.
 This algorithm is expected to find a valid curve point after approximately two attempts, i.e., when ctr=1, on average.
-Since the running time of algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
+(See Appendix {{try}} for a more detailed description of this algorithm.)
+Since the running time of the algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
 Deterministic algorithms are needed in such cases where failures are undesirable.
-Shallue and Woestijne ((TODO:cite)) first introduced a deterministic algorithm that maps elements in F_{q} to an EC in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
-Icart introduced yet another deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q).
+Shallue and Woestijne {{SWU}} first introduced a deterministic algorithm that maps elements in F_{q} to an EC in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
+Icart introduced yet another deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q) {{Icart09}}.
 Elligator (2) {{Elligator2}} is yet another deterministic algorithm for any odd-characteristic EC that has a point of order 2.
-Elligator can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.
+Elligator2 can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.

-This document specifies 2 algorithms for deterministically hashing onto a curve with varying properties: Icart and Elligator2.
+This document specifies several algorithms for deterministically hashing onto a curve with varying properties: Icart, SWU, Simplified SWU, and Elligator2.
 Each algorithm conforms to a common  interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.